Reviews

 Con: Automatic Payments are Required

-You must set up automatic payments with most of the loans.
-So if your cash flow isn’t consistent, your bank account can fall into the red.
+Most loans require automatic payment setup.
+If your cash flow isn’t consistent, your bank account could fall into the red.

-Rapid Finance doesn’t list its interest rates or other associated fees with loans on its website.
+Rapid Finance doesn’t list interest rates or associated fees on its website.
 Additionally, they make it difficult to compare loan terms with other options.
-Few people these days want to make phone calls and talk to someone to review different options.
+Few people today want to make phone calls and speak with representatives to review different choices.

 Con: Potentially Expensive

-If you don’t have the best credit, you may be paying much higher interest rates.
-It might not even be worth taking out merchant cash advances or other loan types if you’re paying an excessive rate.
+Without excellent credit, you may pay significantly higher interest rates.
+It might not be worthwhile to pursue merchant cash advances or other loan types if you’re facing excessive rates.

 Bottom Line: Rapid Finance Review

-Startups won’t have any loan options with Rapid Finance.
-But if you have a business that needs access to fast financing and wants to avoid a lengthy application process, Rapid Finance is a great option.
-It has multiple financing options so it’s also more likely that you’ll find a loan that meets your needs.
+Startups won’t find loan options with Rapid Finance.
+However, if you have an established business needing fast financing and want to avoid lengthy application processes, Rapid Finance is an excellent option.
+With multiple financing choices available, you’re more likely to find a loan that meets your specific needs.

 Overall Rating: 2.13 out of 5